skydiver/newton-cache/README.md

 - Each file stores a JSON payload: `{ "value": <your data>, "expiresAt": <timestamp|undefined> }`.
 - `get` reads and JSON-parses the file for the given key, returning `null` or a caller-provided default when missing, invalid, or expired (expired files are deleted).
 - `has` returns true only when the file exists, parses, is not expired, and the stored `value` is not `null`.
-- `remember` writes the payload with an `expiresAt` timestamp when given a TTL (seconds).
-If you pass complex objects, they're serialized with `JSON.stringify`; the timestamp is stored alongside, not inside, your data.
+- `remember` writes the payload with an `expiresAt` timestamp when given a TTL (seconds). `rememberForever` omits `expiresAt`.
+If you pass complex objects, they're serialized with `JSON.stringify`; the timestamp sits alongside your data.

 ## Scripts